3sky/blog-src/content/posts/how-to-gp-1.md

 series = ["GitHub Pages"]
 +++

+# Welcome

 Everyone sometimes thinks about personal website.
 Nothing fancy, just static content with clever topics... sounds easy, isn't it?
 The only problem is how to host this page and how to do it fast (and as cheap as is possible).
 So where comes [GitHub Page][1].
-The main reason why I choose this solution is the price and domain. https://3sky.github.io will look cool, almost professional.
+The main reason why I choose this solution is the price and domain.
+3sky.github.io will look cool, almost professional.
 The question is why I will do it harder than it's recommended?
 The answer is simple because I can.
 Technology is all about curiosity and people who like to do stuff.
 After a short introduction let's start.

 ## Tools used in this episode